jrosa770/carp_haproxy/README.md

 3 (b).
 Configure the HAProxy Daemon /usr/local/etc/haproxy.conf - Secondary #

 4. This setup requires a separate probe for Health checks at the destination server(s).
 In this case MySQL.
 /var/lib/mysql-check/mysqlchk.mysq.bash

 5. Configure the Service for Port 9200 TCP
  -- Xinetd Service for TCP 9200 --
 /etc/xinetd.d/mysqlcheck

 ```

+'The probe file can be adapted to monitor other services using either standard or non-standard TCP ports'

 ## Management Scripts
 > HaSync